marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 - Business logic
 - Testability

-But these nice features also means we have a little more work to do in order to create view components.
+But these nice features also mean we have a little more work to do in order to create view components.
 Besides the markup file, we also have to create a dedicated class for the view component.
 But this must reside in a **ViewComponents** folder, which we must create first.

 Now let's create a class named BasketListViewComponent inside the **ViewComponents** folder.

-This class just need to have an Invoke() method calling and returning the "Default" view:
+This class just needs to have an Invoke() method calling and returning the `Default` view:

 ```csharp
 public class BasketListViewComponent : ViewComponent